 The Ryzen 5 3550H and Ryzen 7 3750H are akin to the Intel Core i5-8300H.
 It’s up to laptop makers now to pair those Zen+ processors with Nvidia GPUs for potentially less expensive charges than the standard Intel-Nvidia presenting.

 When the Ryzen U-collection launched for laptops, the processors proved to be neck-to-neck with Intel Kaby Lake-R and even Whiskey Lake-U in terms of CPU overall performance.
-Users subsequently had a handful of decent AMD Ultrabooks to choose from like the Honor MagicBook, HP Envy x360 15, or Acer Swift 3 instead of the usual dearer Intel fashions.
+Users subsequently had a handful of decent AMD Ultrabooks to choose from, like the Honor MagicBook, HP Envy x360 15, or Acer Swift 3 instead of the usual dearer Intel fashions.
 Now that the Ryzen Zen+ H-collection addresses the Intel Coffee Lake-H collection directly, there’s certainly no reason why we shouldn’t be seeing gaming laptops coming quickly with Zen+ processors paired with Nvidia Pascal or Turing images.